 Remember, there’s always risk associated with your personal information, whether it’s in a physical wallet or a digital one.
 Keep your phone charged: when the power goes, so does your ability to access your wallet.
 Your phone should also be password-protected and backed up to safeguard your info should the device be lost or stolen.
 The last thing you need is your ID in the wrong hands.

-Add the GEICO App to all your mobile devices and make it easy to view and save your insurance ID card right on your smartphone or tablet.
+Add GEICO Mobile to all your mobile devices and make it easy to view and save your insurance ID card right on your smartphone or tablet.
 We’ve also optimized your digital ID cards to load full-screen, so you can swipe and view them just like your photos!
-Download the GEICO app today.
+Download the GEICO Mobile app today.

 By Laura Heller